 9. Glass Beach (Fort Bragg)

 One of the most-well known tourist sites in Mendocino County is Glass Beach in Fort Bragg.
 It’s a former city dump where waves slowly pounded the trash, rounding it into clear sea glass that gives the beach its name.
 Unfortunately, the many tourists have made their mark, removing much of the sea glass which is against local law.
-As a result, it doesn’t quite have the wow factor that it did in years past, but it’s still worthy of a quick visit for families.
+As a result, we thought it doesn’t quite have the wow factor that it did in years past, but it’s still worthy of a quick visit for families.

 10. Pudding Creek Beach & MacKerricher State Park (Fort Bragg)